antant7/demo-laravel/README.md

 ```bash
 composer install
 ```
-### 1. Start production server with Docker Compose
+### 1. Start production server with Docker Compose (Octane + Swoole)
 ```bash
 docker compose up -d
 ```
-> Note: Minimal optimization for production.
+> Note: Some optimization for production with Octane and Swoole.
 On first run, please wait up to 1 minute for migrations and application startup in container

 ###  2. Classic local development